3 cl of

 3 cl of sweet vermouth

-Negroni Sbagliato cocktail (Wrong Negroni), called just “Sbagliato” by aficionados, is a drink much lighter than the original Negroni, the noble progenitor born in the early 1900s, due to the presence of sparkling wine instead of gin.
+Negroni Sbagliato cocktail (Wrong Negroni), called just “Sbagliato” by enthusiasts, is a drink much lighter than the original Negroni (the noble progenitor born in the early 1900s) thanks to the presence of sparkling wine instead of gin.

 History of the Negroni Sbagliato